Defconbots/2014_Competition_Rules/README.md

 # Defconbots 2014 - Tower Defense - Rules

 These are the official rules for the defconbots 2014, tower defense, competition.
-These rules are in development and subject to change but will be finalized by May-2014.

 If you have questions or comments about the rules create an issue in this repository.